shakfu/chuck-max/README.md

 - Professor Perry Cook for co-authoring Chuck and creating the [Synthesis Toolkit](https://github.com/thestk/stk) which is integrated with chuck.

 - Professor [Brad Garton](http://sites.music.columbia.edu/brad) for creating the original [chuck~](http://sites.music.columbia.edu/brad/chuck~) external for Max 5.
-My failure to build and run on Max 8 his external on Max 8 motivated me to start this project.
+My failure to build and run on it Max 8 motivated me to start this project.

-- [David Braun] (the author of the very cool [DawDreamer](https://github.com/DBraun/DawDreamer) project which I am already a great fan of) for creating the excellent[ChucKDesigner](https://github.com/DBraun/ChucKDesigner) project which embeds chuck in a Touch Designer plugin.
+- David Braun, the author of the very cool [DawDreamer](https://github.com/DBraun/DawDreamer) project which I am already a great fan of, for creating the excellent[ChucKDesigner](https://github.com/DBraun/ChucKDesigner) project which embeds chuck in a Touch Designer plugin.
 His project provided a super-clear blueprint on how to embed `libchuck` in another host or plugin system and was essential to this project.